WUZZ (AM): Fourth sale

-It was announced on October 12, 2022 that Forever Media is selling 34 stations, including WUZZ, to State College-based Seven Mountains Media for $17.3 million.
-The deal closed on January 2, 2023.
+It was announced on October 12, 2022 that Forever Media was selling 34 stations, including WUZZ, to State College-based Seven Mountains Media for $17.375 million.
+The deal closed on January 1, 2023.

 WUZZ today

 In January 2009, the station switched to sports talk as an affiliate to Fox Sports Radio, joining fellow Fox Sports Radio station WBGG in Pittsburgh and going under the name "Fox Sports Radio 1280 WJST".
 It was at this point that the station became home to Penguins hockey and Pirates baseball.
 Various Penn State sports broadcasts take place on WJST as do many local high school football and basketball games.
 Local news coverage continues to be provided by Wade Sutton, who has handled news duties dating back to 1996 when the station was still using the WBZY call sign.
 On June 1, 2015, WJST became an affiliate of ESPN Radio.

 The station changed its call sign to WUZZ on June 12, 2018.

-In Mid March 2021, the station switched its format to classic hits under the branding WUZZ 1280 & 97.5.
+In Mid March 2021, the station switched its format to classic hits under the branding "WUZZ 1280 & 97.5".
 This returns the WUZZ branding to the area that was formerly used on sister stations WRQI and WRQW from 2000 to 2018.

+On October 16, 2023, WUZZ changed their format from classic hits (which moved to WHMJ 99.3 FM Franklin) to a simulcast of classic country-formatted WYLE 95.1 FM Grove City, branded as "Willie 95.1".
+That same day, the WUZZ callsign moved to 1200 kHz, while WKST moved to 1280 kHz.